JonasTaulienSolutions/ribac/README.md

 ```

 ### 8. Create Right-Groups
-You probably not only want to give multiple Users a single right but also to give a single User multiple Rights.
+You probably not only want to give multiple Users a single Right but also to give a single User multiple Rights.
 That's what RightSets are for:

 0. Create RightSet